 – Make sure you leave out first aid kit and basic tools for breaking down furniture.

 Look, I am all about saving money, believe me.
-On one of our first dates I asked him if he wanted to share an entree and he looked at me like I suggested the dumbest idea on earth.
+On one of our first dates I asked my husband if he wanted to share an entree and he looked at me like I suggested the dumbest idea on earth.
 So paying for movers was a big step for me.
-But there is a time when you have to ask yourself these few things when getting ready to move:
+There is a time when you have to ask yourself these few things when getting ready to move:

 – Some moving companies offer insurance for your stuff while it’s on the truck.
-Come will include it in the quote rather than charging extra, so make sure you ask!
+Some will include it in the quote rather than charging extra, so make sure you ask!

 Yes, there’s a caveat to my previous point.